 Drink the amount of fluid recommended by your doctor.
 Don’t drink more or less.

 Write down the liquid limits your doctor recommended.
-Amounts are usually given in a certain number of ml or cc (these two units are equivalent).
+Amounts are usually given in a certain number of ml or cc (1 cc equals 1 ml).
 Here are some measurements to help you:

 Drink only when you are thirsty.